FallibleInc/blog/_posts/2015-10-30-ZoRooms-user-data-leak-free-booking-hack.md

 ---
 layout: post
-title: Bug #13 ZoRooms leaks all users personal and bookings data
+title: "Bug#13: ZoRooms leaks all users personal and bookings data"
 published: true
 ---

 **Company**: ZoRooms, started in 2015, aggregates budgets hotels.
 They have raised more than 300 crores INR ($45m+).
 **Valuation**: $100m+ (approximated)